 Question 4 – Can GFE be given to one of two applicants at the time of application and funds collected at that time for appraisal?

 - Answer – No, this is would be a violation of RESPA and TILA, as both do not allow for certain fees (including appraisal fees) to be collected at time of application.
-Also, the GFE must be provided to all borrowers on the application.
+Also, the GFE may be provided to all borrowers on the application.

 Question 5 – When you indicate 7 days from initial TIL to closing, is the day of the TIL day zero, then 7 business days, and then closing can occur after the 7th day?